-- 1. WinterNet Subcommittee by Edmonton - The WinterNet Subcommittee reported that they had finally finished their role as technical know how provider.
+- 1. WinterNet Subcommittee by Edmonton The WinterNet Subcommittee reported that they had finally finished their role as - that they had finally finished their role as technical know how provider.
 At the meeting, the mayors approved a motion that the Association Secretariat (Sapporo) take over the responsibility for information exchanges among member cities through the Internet if no other city would take over the role of the WinterNet Subcommittee Secretariat. - 2.
 Waste Recycling Subcommittee by Luleå - 3.
 Economic Expansion Subcommittee by Tromsø - 4.
 Winter Recreation and Tourism Subcommittee by Anchorage